There’s only one thing tougher than having loads of competitors: having no competitors at all.

 By far the dominant message on their packaging in their early years has simply been the word “kefir”, which coupled with their clean and unfussy aesthetic was crucial in establishing a clear benchmark in the category, and making the product a staple in thousands of households.

-The logic is simple: brands sell commodities, product ideas sell non-commodities.
+The logic is simple: brands sell commodities, whilst product ideas sell non-commodities.
+Yours is not a commodity, therefore it is the idea that should do the heavy lifting.

 In time, when the category becomes established and a multitude of competitors start to emerge, this might evolve – but by then the trailblazer will be established as the centre-point of the industry (the “Coke”, if you like), and will already have a strong defensive position.